tayfunates/intuitive-physics/README.md

 # intuitive-physics
 Includes models/dataset/literature overview for question answering in physical scene understanding tasks.

+## Simulator

+### How to Use .blend Files In Unity

+- Copy them to Assets folder
+- Tick generate lightmap UVs and then press apply.
+You have to see object images in project tab instead of some file image
+- If necessary, add rigid body to get benefit from gravity.
+- If necessary, add collider to get benefit from collision engine of unity.

 ## Definitions

 - **Cohesion:** The principle states that objects are bounded and connected entities.
 They cannot split into pieces as they move (cohesion) or fuse with other objects (boundedness).